 It has a neutral flavor, a very high smoke point, and a great consistency for slathering on the meat and holding all the seasoning evenly in place.

 You may also notice there’s no garlic here, and believe me, I love garlic!
-But it’s not a good ingredient here.
-It tends to burn in the oven and when I tested this version with garlic, I found the strength of the flavor to be a bit offensive.
+But it’s not a good ingredient in this lamb leg recipe.
+It tends to burn in the oven and when I tested this recipe with garlic, I found the strength of the flavor to be a bit offensive.
 Don’t be tempted to add garlic to this recipe.

-Place the leg of lamb on a sheet pan with a wire rack set inside, blot as much moisture away as you can with a paper towel, then scrape the herb paste onto the meat:
+Place the leg of lamb on a sheet pan with a wire rack set inside.
+You could also use a roasting pan with a rack set inside.
+Blot as much moisture away from the meat as you can with a paper towel, then scrape the herb paste onto the meat:

 Spread to Coat